ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Pipelines.md

 Documentation to manage and configure pipelines.

-This documentation assumes that proper YAML files are already committed to the repo.
+> **This documentation assumes that proper YAML files are already committed to the repo.**

 Samples can be found in the [gcp-tools](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/) repo.

 ## Azure DevOps YAML Pipelines

 The [Azure DevOps pipelines](https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?view=azure-devops) need to be manually created using existing YAML definition files located in your repo.
-The files could be located in any directory, we'll use the `.azure-pipelines/` directory as a convention.
+The files could be located in any directory, the `.azure-pipelines/` directory is used as a convention in the repo templates.

 ### Add Pipeline

 Repeat the following steps in Azure DevOps for each YAML pipeline definition files:

-Navigate to **Pipelines > Pipelines**:
+From the left menu, navigate to **Pipelines > Pipelines**:

 1. Click the **New pipeline** button.
 1. Select **Azure Repos Git (YAML)**.